 In addition to Main Beach, the second-most popular spot does not make this list, and that’s Crystal Cove State Park, which is nestled between the cities of Laguna Beach and Newport Beach.
-It’s a nice-enough stretch of coast, but it’s very popular (given its state park status) and parking is a pricey hassle.
+It’s a nice-enough stretch of coast, but it’s very popular and parking is a pricey hassle.
 Instead of the most popular options, this list is aiming for the best, with an emphasis on places away from the crowds and beaches with unique charm.

 If you do venture into the water here, be careful.
 This is not a sandy-bottom beach–it’s basically one big rock reef, with a limited section of sand.
 That area is also fraught with peril, as it’s the strongest rip current in Laguna Beach when there is large surf.

-Additionally, if you visit at low tide, it’s easy to access a “hidden” sand beach and you can also venture through the rock arch at the end of the beach.
+Additionally, if you visit at low tide, Table Rock Beach offers easy to access an awesome “hidden” sand beach and you can also venture through the rock arch at the end of the beach.
 Plus, it’s cool to see those houses precariously perched above the ocean.

 8. Aliso Beach – I’m not a huge fan of this beach during the day.
 Even during the off-season, it can be crowded and the beach itself is sorta bland.
 (Plus, you have to pay for parking.)
 It’s exponentially worse during summer and other tourist seasons, when the lot fills up and you have to find overflow parking.